Commemorative coins of Malta

 Since introducing its own currency in 1972 Malta has issued a number of commemorative coins.
-The Jean De La Valette commemorative coins issued in 2007 were the last commemorative coins to be denominated in the Maltese lira as Malta joined the eurozone on 1 January 2008.
+The Jean De La Valette commemorative coins issued in 2007 were the last commemorative coins to be denominated in the Maltese lira (LM) as Malta joined the eurozone on 1 January 2008.
 Most of the commemorative coins issued by Malta were struck in gold or silver and sometimes in Copper and Nickel alloys.

 1972 Coinage

 These were the first commemorative coins to be issued by Malta.